The Mark of Zorro chapter 21 The whipping

 “You give sympathy, my friend, which is worth its weight in precious stones.
 And action expressed in a wrong channel is worse than no action at all.
 Where do you ride?”

-“To the of my father, good friend.
+“To the hacienda of my father, good friend.
 I must crave his pardon and ask his indulgence.
 He has ordered that I get me a wife, and I find it a difficult task.”

 “That should be an easy task for a Vega.
 Any maiden would be proud to take that name.”